adedomin/csc341-project/gym.md

 So a machine record should contain a date since it was last maintained and when the next maintenance should be done.
 A machine will likely have parts or lubricants; to find these, the product serial number should be held on record so they can be found.

 ### 1.1.4.
-Services and Classes
+Sessions and Classes

-A service is a one-on-one personal training service for one customer to one personal trainer. such services will add an additional charge for each one.
+A session is a one-on-one personal training service for one customer to one personal trainer. such services will add an additional charge for each one.

 Personal trainers can teach classes. classes have a fixed time and days it is ran.